Ark (novel): Plot summary

 The events of Ark overlap with those of Flood: in preparation for a flood that will completely submerge the Earth's continents by 2052, the billionaire Nathan Lammockson builds Ark Three, a gigantic ship that will sail the waters of the drowned Earth.
-Skeptical of the project's viability, the U.S. government recruits billionaires Edward Kenzie, Patrick Groundwater and Jerzy Glemp to fund the construction of Ark One (later renamed Project Nimrod), a generation ship capable of superluminal travel using an Alcubierre warp drive.
+Skeptical of the project's viability, the U.S. government recruits billionaires Edward Kenzie, Patrick Groundwater, and Jerzy Glemp to fund the construction of Ark One (later renamed Project Nimrod), a generation ship capable of superluminal travel using an Alcubierre warp drive.
 The plan is to fly Ark One to an Earth-like exoplanet and rebuild civilisation on the new world.
 The nature of Ark Two is top secret.

-Ark One requires 80 humans, of maximum genetic diversity to prevent inbreeding among their descendants, to be trained from a young age in spaceship maintenance.
+Ark One requires 80 humans of maximum genetic diversity to prevent inbreeding among their descendants, to be trained from a young age in spaceship maintenance.
 These "Candidates" include: Holle Groundwater, daughter of Patrick, specialising in life support systems; Zane Glemp, son of Jerzy, specialising in warp drive physics; Kelly Kenzie, daughter of Edward, a natural leader who is named mission commander; and Wilson Argent, a pilot.
-They train in an Academy in Denver, Colorado, repurposed as the U.S. capital after the flooding of Washington, D.C.
+They train in an academy in Denver, Colorado, repurposed as the U.S. capital after the flooding of Washington, D.C.

 Progress on the Ark's construction is slow, so the military takes over the Project.
-Initial plans to assemble the Ark in space are scrapped in favor of a Project Orion-style nuclear drive which will send the ground-built Ark towards Jupiter.
+Initial plans to assemble the Ark in space are scrapped in favor of a Project Orion-style nuclear drive, which will send the ground-built Ark towards Jupiter.
 There, it will gather antimatter particles created by gravitational interactions with Io to power the warp drive; in addition, a sunshade will allow its telescopes to conduct spectroscopic analysis of exoplanets in the hopes of discovering the chemical signatures of life.

-Mere weeks before the launch, some Candidates are forced out to make room for "gatecrashers", whose presence on the ship was guaranteed in exchange for funding from their affluent parents.
-Grace Gray, protagonist of Flood, is one of them.
+Mere weeks before the launch, some Candidates are forced out to make room for "gatecrashers," whose presence on the ship was guaranteed in exchange for funding from their affluent parents.
+Grace Gray, a protagonist of Flood, is one of them.
 In addition, military mutineers (nicknamed "Illegals" by the crew) force their way onto the ship.
-Nevertheless, the launch is successful and by 2042 they have gathered more than enough antimatter and head for a promising "Earth II" planet in the 82 Eridani system.
+Nevertheless, the launch is successful, and by 2042, they have gathered more than enough antimatter and head for a promising "Earth II" planet in the 82 Eridani system.
 During transit, it emerges that Zane has dissociative identity disorder due to abusive parenting and sexual molestation by his Academy tutor, while Wilson begins challenging Kelly's leader status.
 A pregnant Grace gives birth to a daughter, Helen, and the crew suffer deaths and damage during a fire caused by a Candidate's attempted murder of an Illegal.
 Kelly loses respect when she amputates the instigator as punishment, which increases Wilson's power.